zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Field_Sets.md

 1. The field identifiers are ambiguous
 2. The result is sparse: the data views engine has not been told how to align the data items across groups, so it has no idea that all "Power In" streams are similar.

-To fix this, we will add a `.IdentifyingField` to the field set.
+To fix this, we will add an `.IdentifyingField` to the field set.

 #### Identifying field
 If the field set resolves to multiple data items in any group (or if grouping is not used), then a field should be designated as the `.IdentifyingField` of the field set.
 If one lone criterion is not a sufficient or useful way of disambiguating the fields, then [grouping](xref:DataViewsGrouping) by additional criteria may be necessary.
 Field from field sources `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata`, `FieldSource.Tags` can be used as an identifying field.
 Keys are required for identifying fields with the source type of `FieldSource.Metadata` and `FieldSource.Tags`.
 Keys are not applicable for identifying fields with the source type of `FieldSource.Id` and `FieldSource.Name`.